Module Development Documentation

 Magento 2 provides a robust framework for building and integrating APIs.
 To create a custom API endpoint in your module, follow these steps:

-<?phpnamespace Vendor\Module\Api; interface CustomApiInterface{ /** * @param mixed $id * @return string */ public function getById($id);}
+<?phpnamespace Vendor\Module\Api; interface CustomApiInterface{ /** * @param mixed $id * @return string */ public function getById($id);}- Create a PHP class file for your API implementation, e.g., CustomApiImpl.php.

 Custom GraphQL Types